resim-ai/sandbox/systems/perception/blog/Readme.md

 ![](media/event_with_truck.png)

  ### Step 6 - Changing Model
 When tuning models, there are many knobs that can be moved to change the performance.
-In our simple case, we are just going to change the threshold, and add Truck as a query in our general purpose model in the experience stage, build the docker container with the new setup, push to ECR, Connect it to resim using the CLI, and run the test.
+In our simple case, we are just going to change the threshold, and add Truck as a query in our general purpose model in the experience stage, build the docker image with the new setup, push to ECR, connect it to ReSim using the CLI, and run the test.

 ### A/B compare
 Now that the new model is created, we can re-run a test with the new version, and once done, directly compare the runs between two versions to get a side by side comparison of results between two versions, on both the batch level and the test level

 ![](media/ABCompare.png)

-From the comparison view, we can see improved performance of the model, because  with the changes, and hence can conclude there were improvements.
-On a similar vein, we could also detect regressions.
+From the comparison view, we can see improved performance of the model due to our changes.
+In a similar vein, we could also detect regressions, had they occured.

 ## Conclusion
-In this doc, we went over how we could use resim to analyze a model, perform tweaks and check for improvement/regression as compared to the original version.
+In this doc, we went over how we could use ReSim to analyze a model, perform tweaks and check for improvement/regression as compared to the original version.
 Our customers use it as part of their Continuous Integration Nightly runs to ensure they flag regressions, as well as extensively in their development to tune and test their models in scale.